 The mechanism specified in clause 5.7 of TS 23.273 [8] applies with the following enhancements:

-- SL Reference UE ID, i.e. Application Layer ID, requested result content (i.e. distance and/or direction) and the scheduled time, if available, shall be considered for the entities to determine whether to combine the Ranging/Sidelink Positioning Requests.
+- SL Reference UE ID, i.e. Application Layer ID, requested result content (i.e. straight line distance (range) and/or direction) and the scheduled time, if available, shall be considered for the entities to determine whether to combine the Ranging/Sidelink Positioning Requests.

 6 Functional description and information flows